nautobot/nautobot-ansible/docs/plugins/cable_module.rst

 .. version_added

-.. versionadded:: 1.0.0 of networktocode.nautobot
+.. rst-class:: ansible-version-added

+New in networktocode.nautobot 1.0.0

 .. contents::
    :local: